asntech/improse/README.md

 If you don’t already have a python installation with numpy, scipy and pandas, we recommend to install either via your package manager or via a python bundles (Canopy, Anaconda).
 These come with numpy, scipy, scikit-learn, pandas and many other helpful scientific and data processing libraries and available for platforms including Windows, Mac OSX and Linux.

-Install Improse
+Install imPROSE
 ---------------
-You can install Improse either from PyPi using pip and install it from the source.
-Please make sure you have already installed the above mentioned python libraries required to run Improse.
+You can install imPROSE either from PyPi using pip and install it from the source.
+Please make sure you have already installed the above mentioned python libraries required to run imPROSE.

 Install from PyPi::